ChrisTs8920/Pacman-Cpp/README.md

 ## Description

-This project is a pacman style game made using C++ and PDcurses library.
+This project is a pacman style game made using C++ and the PDcurses library.
 It includes the player 'P', and 2 monsters, Traal 'T' and Gnome 'G'.
 The goal of the player is to find the parchment while the monsters chase him.
-The algorithm that is used for the monsters to track the player is the BFS (Best-first Search) algorithm.
+The monsters use the BFS (Breadth-First Search) algorithm to track the player's position.

 *This game was made during my C++ course in University.*